Jayan: Early life

-Jayan was born in Quilon, Travancore (present day Kollam, Kerala, India) as the first child of his father Thevalli Kottaram Veetil Madhavan Pillai and mother Bharathiyamma.
-His birth name was Krishnan Nair.
+Jayan was born as Krishnan Nair, in Quilon, Travancore (present day Kollam, Kerala, India) as the first child of his father Thevalli Kottaram Veetil Madhavan Pillai and mother Bharathiyamma.
 He had a younger brother named Soman Nair.
 Malayalam actress Jayabharathi, who was his first cousin introduced him to the film industry.

-Jayan's formal education ended at the 10th grade at Kollam Government Boys High School when he joined the Indian Navy.
+Krishnan'a formal education ended at the 10th grade at Kollam Government Boys High School when he joined the Indian Navy.
 He was a member of the Indian Navy team to travelled to Great Britain in 1961 for taking India's first war ship INS Vikrant.
 He played for Navy football team.
 His first accolades for his acting skills reached him when he was a naval sailor.

-Jayan served in the Indian Navy for 16 years, culminating in the rank of Master CPO.
+Krishnan Nair served in the Indian Navy for 16 years, culminating in the rank of Master CPO.
 By the end of his navy days, he had begun efforts to start small businesses at Ernakulam and became a regular inhabitant of the Cochin Tourist Home.
 During his life at Ernakulam, he would meet some of his lifelong friends.
 It was such a chance meeting while on leave, with Rajan Prakash who is the veteran Malayalam actor Jose Prakash's son, who owned a dry cleaning shop in Cochin, that eventually landed him a role in the movie Shapa Moksham.
 A year later, he left the Indian Navy and started trying his hand at various civilian jobs, working for companies in Cochin for a few years till his acting career began to succeed.

 Career

 Early career

-Jayan made a few uncredited appearances in some films during the early 1970s.
+Krishnan Nair made a few uncredited appearances in some films during the early 1970s.
 According to his nephew, he had the role of a vampire-like character in an unnamed project costarred by Vidhubala, which was never released.
-His first appearance with the name Jayan was in the movie Shapamoksham, which is usually credited as his first film.